olinrobotics/irl/dino_arms/projects/Perception/README.md

 ## ```skin_detection.py```
+* Given an array of RGB pixels, the presence of a hand is determined using a range of HSV pixel intensities that could be considered as skin.
+A skinMask is then created to isolate the relevant pixels and has_hand() returns true if the count reaches a certain threshold.

 ## ```color_detection.py```
 * Perform paper detection using color detection of white given an image from the intel realsense camera and output the row and column of the paper.